 As time goes by, the information on your financing statement may change.
 This could mean a change of address for either the party involved or modifications to how you describe the collateral, among other things.
 Periodically, you should review and make any necessary updates to your existing financing statement.

-Amend the Statement as Needed
+Amend the statement as needed.

 You may need to file an amendment in order for the financing statement to correctly reflect new details concerning collateral or other important information.
 This ensures that the public record properly reflects what is actually happening with the secured transaction.